apache/mxnet/docs/api/io.rst

       :return: a vector of labels in this batch.
 Similar to :func:`get_data`.

-   The following function will be automatically defined.
-They are primarily useful for debugging and testing.
+   The following utility functions will be automatically defined.

    .. function:: get(provider, batch, name) -> NDArray